 Identifying Early Demand Data

 Now that I’ve named the sources of early demand, you can see that where the behavior occurs is important to understand.
-While we refer to all of those digital signals as early demand, it’s the where that dictates the how of identifying and capturing it.
-In other words, each channel – targeted outbound, inbound web activity, and community-centric social media interaction – has its own means and methods of doing so.
+While we refer to all of those digital signals as early demand, the where dictates how to identify and capture it.
+In other words, each channel – targeted outbound, inbound web activity, and community-centric social media interaction – has its means and methods.

 Regarding email, opens and clicks are identified by your email service provider or your marketing automation tool.
-This information is generally available by generating reports in the respective dashboards and exporting the data or directly extracting the data using a separate database tool.
+This information is generally available by generating reports in the respective dashboards, exporting the data, or directly extracting the data using a separate database tool.
 The fundamental goal is to match the behavior to the existing contact record.

 Opens (the mere opening of an email) are largely analogous to page impressions or ad views.
 As in advertising, they help understand the overall behavior of your audience.
-What’s different with email compared to ads or intent data is that you know who you sent to (targeted outbound), and therefore – if you have the right toolset – you know precisely who opened your email.
-And who clicked.
+What’s different with email compared to ads or intent data is that you know who you sent to (targeted outbound), and therefore – if you have the right toolset – you know precisely who opened your email and clicked.

 This is not the case with ads or intent data.
-Whether capturing impressions or appending data, this information is only available at the domain level.
-That means not the specific person who behaved in a certain way but just the domain.
+This information is only available at the domain level, whether capturing impressions or appending data.
+That means not the specific person behaving in a certain way but the domain.
 Not an email address but just Microsoft.com and so on.

 That said, ad networks and social media apps generate rich demand intelligence.
 Most ad networks have sophisticated onboard tools that enable the dissection of their ad data.

 Most social media apps tell you much more than ad networks because ad interactions in these communities are related to the individual profiles of those engaging with the ads.
 The catch, though, is almost none of them – certainly not LinkedIn and Facebook – expose that personal information.
-While they can tell you how much activity occurred in an industry, or at companies of a specific size, or in certain job levels, they will not tell you who specifically drove that behavior.
+While they can tell you how much activity occurred in the industry at companies of a specific size, or certain job levels, they will not tell you who specifically drove that behavior.

 Capturing Early Demand Data